paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 ### I. Building a Strategic Career Foundation

-_To succeed in your tech career and navigate the job market confidently, it's vital to start with a strong foundation.
-In this section, you'll learn how to identify your strengths, emphasize your value, and position yourself to take advantage of opportunities._
+_To succeed in your tech career and navigate the job market confidently, it’s vital to start with a strong foundation.
+In this section, you’ll learn how to identify your strengths, emphasize your value, and position yourself to take advantage of opportunities._

 1. Articulating Your Value Proposition
     _A value proposition succinctly communicates the distinct advantages you offer to employers.
 It clarifies how your skills translate into real results, making you more memorable and marketable.
 For example: “I help teams launch accessible digital products by combining UX research and agile development.”_